Ebenezer-group/onwards/ReadMe.md

 make

 #### Configuration
-Before running the middle tier, modify your cmwA.cfg file to include your ambassador ID and password.
+Before running the middle tier, modify your cmwAmb.cfg file to include your ambassador ID and password.
 The maximum length of an ambassador ID is 20.

-#### Running the middle tier -- cmwA (after installing)
+#### Running the middle tier -- cmwAmb (after installing)
 The middle tier is used for two purposes: registration/signup and normal operation.
 Before the middle tier can be run normally, you need to run it with the -signup flag:

-cmwA cmwA.cfg -signup
+cmwAmb cmwAmb.cfg -signup

 The program exits when run this way.
 If the signup succeeds, a message is output to the terminal indicating so.
 Otherwise, an error message is logged.
-After registering, the cmwA can be run normally:
+After registering, the cmwAmb can be run normally:

-nohup cmwA cmwA.cfg &
+nohup cmwAmb cmwAmb.cfg &

 #### Accounts
 After successfully signing up, you can request one or more accounts be